 Accident-only insurance covers vet costs incurred when your four-legged friend’s involved in an accident.
 Injuries from car accidents, fights with other animals, burns or snake bites are typically covered under this policy type.
 However, be sure to read the PDS as an accident-only policy doesn’t cover all accidents.

 This type of insurance covers your cat or dog for various kinds of accidents and illnesses.
-Covered illnesses usually include cancer, infectious diseases, hereditary illnesses and skin conditions; however, this will depend on your policy and insurer.
+Covered illnesses usually include cancer, infectious diseases, hereditary illnesses and skin conditions; however, this will depend on your policy and insurance provider.

-Be aware that most insurers won’t provide cover for pre-existing medical conditions (conditions that your pet already had before being insured), so remember to double-check the PDS just to be sure.
+Be aware that most insurance companies won’t provide cover for pre-existing medical conditions (conditions that your pet already had before being insured), so remember to double-check the PDS just to be sure.

 A comprehensive pet insurance policy covers your furry-friend for accidents, illness, preventative care, as well as some routine check-ups such as vaccinations and worming, for example.